zingale/pyjournal/README.md

     adds an entry to the journal (optionally named "nickname"). `XXX`, `YYY`, and `ZZZ` are optional names of images that will automatically be added as figures to the new entry

+    Note: if you just want to do an entry to the default journal with no images, you can simply type `pyjournal.py` without any arguments.

   - `pyjournal.py edit [-n nickname] 'yyyy-mm-dd hh.mm.ss'`